• Skip to primary navigation

 Reply

-2. Erin Ortega says
+Erin Ortega

 Jason, at 136 what wellness, or rareness will the pork be?
 Color and texture wise.
 Preparing it for tonight’s dinner.
 Thanks!